 The Jazz Band is an extra curricular ensemble by audition only.
 The Jazz Band meets every Friday morning before school at 8:30.
 Students must have at least one year of playing experience to audition for Jazz Band.
 Jazz Band instruments include: saxophone, trumpet, trombone, percussion (drum set), bass guitar, guitar, and piano.
 Participants must be a member of the band except piano and guitar players.
 The Jazz Band performs in January and in the spring.

 These students continue their second year refining skills.
-4th grade students continue in the same lesson books.
+Intermediate students continue in the same lesson book.
 Emphasis this year includes using all four strings, learning new notes and focusing on performance.
 Bowing techniques become more proficient and new techniques are introduced.
 As opportunities present themselves, students may play in small group ensembles for special occasions such as the Enrichment Fair and Solo and Ensemble Festival.
 Concerts are in December and late April.

 Advanced Orchestra is comprised of students with 2 years of playing experience in school or at least one year of private lessons.
 The focus is on performance.
 Advanced techniques are introduced.
 As opportunities present themselves, students may play in small group ensembles for special occasions such as the Enrichment Fair and Solo and Ensemble Festival.
 Concerts are in December and late April.